STAT545-UBC/STAT545-UBC-original-website/hw08_shiny.md

 ## Deadline

-The homework is due Friday, December 11 2015.
+The homework is due Friday, November 25 2016.

 ## What we've done

-We made a Shiny app that lets you search for products from the BC Liquor Store based on price, alcohol type, and country.
-We used [this dataset](https://github.com/STAT545-UBC/STAT545-UBC.github.io/blob/master/shiny_supp/2015/bcl-data.csv) and [this code](./shiny01_activity.html#final-shiny-app-code) for our app.
+We created a Shiny app that lets you search for products from the BC Liquor Store based on price, alcohol type, and country.
+We used [this dataset](https://github.com/STAT545-UBC/STAT545-UBC.github.io/blob/master/shiny_supp/2016/bcl-data.csv) and [this code](./shiny01_activity.html#final-shiny-app-code) for our app.

 ## What you need to do